Mohammad1745/cachifyjs/README.md

 3. `postSync`: `CachifyJS` will try to get data from cache.
 If data not found, an immediate api call will be made.
 Otherwise, if  `syncTimeout` is present in the config a single api call will be made according to the value.

-   If `syncInterval` is present in the config, `cachifyjs` will check make the api call and return the response according to the `syncInterval` value.
+   If `syncInterval` is present in the config, `cachifyjs` will make api call according to the `syncInterval` value and return the response.

    Data will be cached in both scenarios.
     ```